tukkek/tie/README.md

 The full commented code is pretty-self explanatory in itself.
 You can read it here: https://github.com/tukkek/tie/blob/main/demonstrations/react/react.js

 ## Clones as classes
 This demonstration features the use of Clone sub-classes as building-blocks of a simple web application.
-Since Clones are normal Java Script classes, they can be used with common object-oriented techniques such as creating hierarchies, compositions, aggrgations...
+Since Clones are normal Java Script classes, they can be used with common object-oriented techniques such as creating hierarchies, compositions, aggregations...

 View it in action here: https://tukkek.github.io/tie/demonstrations/filter/filter.html